-Access road use during operation of the HIWEC may increase mortality risk to snake SAR, particularly Massasauga Rattlesnakes and, to a lesser extent, Eastern Foxsnakes and possibly Eastern Hog-nosed Snakes.
+Access road use during operation of the HIWEC may increase mortality risk to snake SAR, particularly Massasauga Rattlesnakes, Eastern Foxsnakes and possibly Eastern Hog-nosed Snakes.
 Massasauga Rattlesnakes are may not be readily visible to drivers and can be slow moving at certain times of year, making them susceptible to road mortality (COSEWIC, 2013a).
 Massasauga Rattlesnake road mortality can be male-based, which may contribute to female-skewed sex ratios, and is often highest in areas with high snake abundance and where roads bisect snake dispersal paths (COSEWIC, 2013a).
-While the Eastern Foxsnake is largely confined to habitats within 1 km of the Georgian Bay shoreline within the HIWEC study area, the tendency of this species to move relatively slowly and become immobile when approached can increase its susceptibility to road mortality in areas where the HIWEC is within 1 km of Georgian Bay (COSEWIC, 2008), even with the inconsistent use of access roads by maintenance staff.
+While the Eastern Foxsnake is largely confined to habitats within 1 km of Georgian Bay shoreline, wherein much of their activity is further concentrated within 150 m of the water, within the HIWEC study area (COSEWIC, 2008b), the tendency of this species to move relatively slowly and become immobile when approached can increase its susceptibility to road mortality in areas where the HIWEC is within 1 km of Georgian Bay (COSEWIC, 2008b), even with the inconsistent use of access roads by maintenance staff.
 Although there are no confirmed Eastern Hog-nosed Snake observations within the HIWEC study area, it is known to be present regionally, and the wide ranging nature of this species increases its risk of mortality associated with roads (COSEWIC, 2007).

 Massasauga Rattlesnakes on the eastern shore of Georgian Bay often hibernate in large groups (> 20 individuals) and have high fidelity to hibernacula sites (COSEWIC, 2013a).
-Eastern Foxsnakes also hibernate communally, and hibernacula for this species may be found in fissured bedrock within 1 km of Georgian Bay (COSEWIC, 2008).
+Eastern Foxsnakes also hibernate communally, and hibernacula for this species may be found in fissured bedrock within 1 km of Georgian Bay (COSEWIC, 2008b).
 As a result, HIWEC maintenance activities which disturb substrates below the frost line within wetland habitat during the winter hibernation period could result in mortality to hibernating snake SAR; however maintenance activity in wetlands (e.g. crossings) is considered highly unlikely during the hibernation period.